 What score do I need to pass the test?

-Saskatchewan test-takers need to score a 450 on each test and 2250 on the entire test battery (all five parts combined).
+Saskatchewan test-takers need to score a 450 out of a possible 800 on each of the five subject area tests and 2250 on the entire test battery (all five parts combined).

 Retake Policies (top)

 If I don’t pass, how long do I have to wait before taking the test again?